margnus1/pinerl/Readme.md

 # Pinerl
 Pinerl brings the
 [Pin operator](http://elixir-lang.org/getting-started/pattern-matching.html#the-pin-operator)
 from the Elixir language to Erlang by the means of a parse transform.
-Use of a pin operator in Erlang code makes the programmer's intent explicit, making it easier to read.
+Use of the pin operator in Erlang code makes the programmer's intent explicit, making it easier to read.
 It also discoverers a real and common mistake in Erlang code &ndash; unintentional matching &ndash; that is not found by any other warnings.

+When compiled with Pinerl, code like this will give you a warning

+    X0 = math:pi(),
+    Y0 = math:e(),
+    X0 = Y0 + X0,

+    sample:3: Warning: variable 'X0' matched without pin

+Reminding you that you either should have either used a new name `X1` for your new value, or the pin operator, depending on whether you intended to match.
+Here is the same code but with the pin operator applied, making the authors intent to match explicit:

+    X0 = math:pi(),
+    Y0 = math:e(),
+    ?PIN(X0) = Y0 + X0,

+Of course, using the pin operator on a new binding also gives you a warning:

+    X0 = math:pi(),
+    Y0 = math:e(),
+    ?PIN(X1) = Y0 + X0,

+    sample:3: Warning: variable 'X1' is unbound in pin

 As the implementation is a parse transform, the syntax for the Pin operator must be syntactically valid Erlang, but preferably semantically invalid.
 The current